programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Three.js can load many different types of models.
 However, the size is very important and large models will not load.
 The less nodes or faces in the mesh the smaller the model size.
 Reducing the nodes or faces in a model, or retopology can be done in programs such as Blender.
 In Blender this is relatively easy, if the model is imported as a STL and if the model does not have an image texture.
 These models were primarily designed in Blender and reduced to under 700KB.
 They were exported as draco compressed glTF (GL Transmission Format) files.

 {% include figure.html filename="en-or-creating-3d-scenes-games-threejs-07.png" alt="Framework of a jar with a sculptured face." caption="Figure 7.
-Mesh of the Iatmul jar." %}
+Mesh of the Aibom jar." %}

 As with the spheres, the jars will get a standard material with a colour.

 {% include figure.html filename="en-or-creating-3d-scenes-games-threejs-08.png" alt="Jar with a sculptured face coloured brown." caption="Figure 8.
-The Iatmul jar with a solid brown colour." %}
+The Aibom jar with a solid brown colour." %}

 We will later change the emissive property of the material to show if a jar is selected.

 {% include figure.html filename="en-or-creating-3d-scenes-games-threejs-09.png" alt="Jar with a sculptured face brightly coloured red." caption="Figure 9.
-The Iatmul jar with red emission." %}
+The Aibom jar with red emission." %}

 Draco-compressed GTLF files are one of the most memory efficient formats to use with three.js.
 They can also contain image textures for the model and many other features, but we will not use that here.
 However, they require the importation of additional loaders.
 It is also possible to have multiple models in one GTLF file and to separate them once imported.